 |STQWNP1||CCTV Camera (North Pole Road)||£20,000|

 How much money is available?

-There is currently £2.9 million of NCIL funds, collected by ward/neighbourhood plan area.
+There is currently £2.3 million of NCIL funds (January 2021), collected by ward/neighbourhood plan area.
 The amount of funds available within each ward or neighbourhood plan area will vary depending on the amounts of CIL collected in that area.
 The current amounts available are provided in the table below: